A comparison between initialization strategies for the infinite hidden Markov model: Model formulation and posterior inference

 In this study, we employ the beam sampler introduced by \citet{van2008beam}, due to its computational efficiency and improved convergence properties.
-The method combines the \textit{slice sampling} \citep{walker2007sampling, kalli2011slice} with dynamic programming, providing an efficient alternative to Gibbs sampling.
-The key idea is to introduce auxiliary \emph{slice variables} $\boldsymbol{u} = (u_1, \ldots, u_T)$ that, at each iteration, restrict the number of feasible state trajectories to a finite subset of the infinite state space.
-Conditioned on these variables, only transitions satisfying $\pi_{s_{t-1}, s_t} > u_t$ remain feasible, thus enabling the use of the forward–filtering backward–sampling (FFBS) algorithm \citep{dempster:1977,chib1996calculating}, a standard tool in finite HMM inference \citep{zucchini:2017}.
-Subsequently, the transition probabilities $\boldsymbol{\pi}_k$ are drawn from $\text{DP}(\alpha, \boldsymbol{\beta})$, with each row of the transition matrix updated according to the current transition counts, while the global stick–breaking weights $\boldsymbol{\beta}$ are sampled from a Dirichlet posterior using auxiliary table counts, as described in \citet{teh2006hierarchical}.
+The method combines \textit{slice sampling} \citep{walker2007sampling, kalli2011slice} with dynamic programming, providing an efficient alternative to Gibbs sampling.
+The key idea is to introduce auxiliary \emph{slice variables} {$\boldsymbol{u} = (u_1, \ldots, u_T),$ $u_t \sim \mathcal{U}(0,\pi_{s_{t-1}s_t}),$} that, at each iteration, restrict the number of feasible state trajectories to a finite subset of the infinite state space, specifically { } Conditional on these variables, only transitions satisfying $\pi_{s_{t-1}, s_t} > u_t$ remain feasible, thus enabling the use of the forward–filtering backward–sampling (FFBS) algorithm \citep{dempster:1977,chib1996calculating}, a standard tool in finite HMM inference \citep{zucchini:2017}. {Additionally, this augmentation scheme does not change the model, as we can marginalize out $u_t$ and get the original model.} Subsequently, the transition probabilities $\boldsymbol{\pi}_k$ are drawn from $\text{DP}(\alpha, \boldsymbol{\beta})$, with each row of the transition matrix updated according to the current transition counts, while the global stick–breaking weights $\boldsymbol{\beta}$ are sampled from a Dirichlet posterior using auxiliary table counts, as described in \citet{teh2006hierarchical}.
 Emission parameters $\boldsymbol{\theta}_k$ are then resampled given the observations assigned to each state; in the Gaussian case, each pair $\boldsymbol{\theta}_k=(\boldsymbol{\mu}_k, \boldsymbol{\Sigma}_k)$ is updated from a NIW posterior.
 Finally, the hyperparameters $\alpha$ and $\gamma$ are drawn from Gamma posteriors.

 The computational complexity per iteration is $O(TK^2)$ in the worst case, but typically much lower since most transitions are excluded by the slice variables \citep{van2008beam}.
-A schematic implementation of the beam sampler is provided in Algorithm~\ref{alg:beam_sampler}.
+A schematic implementation of the beam sampler is provided in Algorithm~\ref{alg:beam_sampler}, {while a more detailed description of the sampling algorithm is available in the Supplementary Material}.